Skip to footer content

 What is the Relationship Between Computer Vision and OCR?

 Computer vision encompasses the broader field of teaching machines to interpret visual information, while OCR specifically focuses on converting printed or handwritten text within an image file into machine-encoded text.
-Optical character recognition operates as a specialized application within computer vision, leveraging many of the same underlying techniques for image analysis and pattern recognition.
+Optical character recognition operates as a specialized application within computer vision, drawing on many of the same underlying techniques for image analysis and pattern recognition.

 The modern OCR pipeline consists of three interconnected stages.
 Text detection identifies text regions within a scanned image that contain individual characters, isolating these areas from backgrounds, graphics, and other visual elements.
 Image preprocessing then enhances these detected regions, correcting distortions and improving contrast to make character images more distinguishable.
 Finally, character recognition applies pattern matching and neural network inference to convert the visual representation of each stored glyph into its corresponding digital text.